Strategy. Valuation. Econometrics. Consulting.

 Mr. Anderson is a qualified expert in real estate damages with over 29 years of experience.
 He has been qualified as an expert in various courts across the United States and internationally, including the Federal Court of Australia.
 He currently serves as the Co-chair of the ABA’s Environmental Litigation Sub-Committee on Damages and Eminent Domain, and is a member of several committees, including the IRWA Valuation Community of Practice.
 Mr. Anderson is also a frequent speaker, instructor, and writer, and is the contributing author of the book Real Estate Damages.Learn More

-Mr. Valdez, a founding principal and testifying expert, has a particular expertise in reviewing complex property value diminution claims.
-His extensive experience spans internationally, covering various high-profile properties, disastrous events, and various detrimental conditions.
-Mr. Valdez is the co-author of the Valuation of Environmentally Contaminated Real Estate course for the International Right of Way Association.
-He has also authored numerous published articles in legal and valuation journals and contributed significantly to authoritative texts on the valuation of detrimental conditions in real estate.Learn More
+Mr. Valdez, a founding principal and testifying expert, has an advanced expertise in reviewing complex property value diminution claims.
+His extensive experience spans internationally, covering high-profile properties, disastrous events, and various detrimental conditions.
+Steve has served as an expert witness in several cases involving complex appraisal problems.
+He is the author of numerous published articles in legal and valuation journals and contributed significantly to authoritative texts on the valuation of detrimental conditions in real estate.Learn More

 Dr. Yost-Bremm is an Assistant Professor of Finance at San Francisco State University and holds a license as a Certified General appraiser in the state of California.
 He has extensive expertise in analyzing the effects of environmental contamination on real estate values, specifically in class actions or mass tort claims, both during certification and merit phases.
 Dr. Yost-Bremm has provided testimony in federal court and has also offered statistical analysis services to international government agencies for non-litigation purposes related to environmental cleanups.Learn More